dwaskowski/jquery-tablenav/README.md

 jQuery-TableNav
 =================

-A jQuery utility plugin providing navigation with arrow keys in a table
+A jQuery utility plugin providing navigation with arrow keys in a table with input fields.

 ##Why this plugin?